NeoGeographyToolkit/StereoPipeline/docs/tools/ros.rst

 ROS bag handling tools
 ----------------------

-ASP does not ship the ROS robot stack, but provides a couple of Python scripts that can query and extract images and depth clouds from a ROS bag.
-These tools are stored in the ``libexec`` directory of the ASP distribution, as they use the local system's Python rather than the Python shipped with ASP.
+ASP provides a couple of Python scripts that can query and extract images and depth clouds from a ROS bag.
+These are stored in the ``libexec`` directory of the ASP distribution, as they use the local system's Python rather than the Python shipped with ASP.
 It is assumed that ROS is installed on the local system.

 These tools are motivated by the fact that robot Structure-from-Motion datasets often come in ROS bags.
-For further context and examples, see :numref:`sfm_isis_data_prep`.
+For context and examples, see :numref:`sfm_isis_data_prep`.

 .. _ros_tools_list: